PIANO DI LAVORO ELETTRICO CEI 11-27

 Large industrial company

-URI Classification): Employer or executive staff or those responsible for overall electrical systems
+URI Classification): Employer or executive staff or those responsible for overall electrical system responsibility

 PL classification): head of a team in your own company or a third party company